yuripaoloni/find/README.md

 <pathk> [r]\r\n
 \r\n
 ```
-Each *<pathi>* can be an absolute path or relative to a file or directory.
-In the second case, the optional parameter '' r '' will indicate if it is necessary to recursively analyze the subdirectories.
+Each ```<pathi>``` can be an absolute path or relative to a file or directory.
+In the second case, the optional parameter *r* will indicate if it is necessary to recursively analyze the subdirectories.
 If not present only the regular files in the directory will be analyzed.

 Instead, the list of words to search for will be passed to the program through a form file: